Construction picks up in December - Markit/CIPS

-LONDON Construction sector growth unexpectedly gained pace in December, a survey of purchasing managers showed on Wednesday, providing a rare glimmer of hope that the economy can still avoid recession.
+LONDON Growth in the construction sector unexpectedly gained pace in December, a survey of purchasing managers showed on Wednesday, providing a rare glimmer of hope that the economy can still avoid recession.

 The Markit/CIPS construction PMI rose to 53.2 from 52.3 in November, confounding economists' expectations for a fall to 51.7.